Frequently Asked Questions

-We add a number in front of file name to make that file unique.
-This is done to make sure that someone else with the same file name, like sunset.jpg, doesn't over write your file.
+We add a number in front of the file name to make that file unique.
+This is done to make sure that someone else with the same file name, like sunset.jpg, doesn't overwrite your file.

 How are additional charges handled?

 We will always get your approval before performing and charging for additional work.
-Generally, the extra charges are billed via email when your order is shipped.
-Payment is accepted through Paypal.
+Typically, the extra charges are billed via email when your order is shipped.
+Payment is accepted through PayPal.
 If the extra charges amount to over 50% of the original order, we may require payment before doing the extra work.

 What file formats do you accept?